International Association of Fire Chiefs

-The International Association of Fire Chiefs (IAFC) is a network of more than 12,000 fire chiefs and emergency officers.
+The International Association of Fire Chiefs (IAFC) is a non-profit network of more than 12,000 fire chiefs and emergency officers in over 30 countries.
 The Association was established in 1873 with John S. Damrell as president.
-It is headquartered in Chantilly, Virginia, United States.
-The President and Chair of the Board is Kenneth Stuebing, Fire Chief, Halifax Regional Fire & Emergency, Halifax, Nova Scotia, Canada.
+It is headquartered in McLean, Virginia, United States.
+The President and Chair of the Board is Trisha L. Wolford from Anne Arundel County, Maryland.
 The CEO and Executive Director is Rob Brown.